pret/pokecrystal/docs/vc_patch.md

 **Arguments** evaluate to numeric values.
 They may be any of the following:

 - Literal numbers in base 10 (e.g. "`42`"), 16 (e.g. "`0x2a`"), or octal (e.g. "`052`").
+They may start with a plus sign "`+`".
 - Comparison operators: "`==`" is 0, "`>`" is 1, "`<`" is 2, "`>=`" is 3, "`<=`" is 4, "`!=`" is 5, and "`||`" is 0x11.
 - Symbol names from the two `.sym` files provided to `make_patch` may evaluate as their bank-relative address, or their absolute offset in the ROM, depending on the command.
-They may also be followed by a plus sign "`+`" and a literal number that gets added to the value.
+They may also be followed by a plus sign and a literal number that gets added to the value.
 - "`@`" evaluates as the address or absolute offset of the current patch label.

 Any other characters are output as-is.